geertj/gruvi/docs/concepts.rst

 The Hub's main loop simply calls the libuv event loop repeatedly.
 Once the wakeup condition associated with a transport API call has become true, libuv will call the associated callback.
-This will be the "switchback" callback, which will resume execution in the greenlet just after it switched to the Hub.
+This will be the "switchback" callback, which will resume execution in the fiber just after it switched to the Hub.

 If it sounds pretty straightforward, that is because it is.
-The above is all that is required to make multiple greenlets work together cooperatively on top of an event based API.
+The above is all that is required to make multiple fibers work together cooperatively on top of an event based API.

 .. _lockless: